 So What Is The Difference Between Shortfall Insurance And Car Insurance

-Owning a car gives you freedom.
-You can come and go as you please – but what if it’s stolen?
+What is shortfall insurance?
+Well, owning a car gives you freedom.
+You can come and go as you please – but what if someone steals it?
 That’s where shortfall insurance comes in.

-Most people in South Africa aren’t able to pay cash for a new or second-hand car, so getting motor finance is the only way many people can own a car.
+Most people in South Africa aren’t able to pay cash for a new or second-hand car.
+Therefore getting motor finance is the only way many people can own a car.

-If you want to have an idea of what your monthly repayments will be for your vehicle loan, a car finance calculator on the particular car finance website is useful.
+Suppose you want to have an idea of what your monthly repayments will be for your vehicle loan.
+In that case, a car finance calculator on the particular car finance website is useful.

-Shortfall Insurance is Essential in Case Your Car is Stolen or Written off
+Shortfall Insurance is Essential in Case Someone Steals Your Car or You Write It Off

 A vehicle finance loan requires quite a bit of paperwork.
-By the time you’ve compared car insurance quotes and taken out insurance for your car, it will have set you back quite a bit.
+By the time you’ve compared car insurance quotes and taken out insurance, you will be a lot poorer.

 Vehicle insurance will cover you and your car against a range of risks.
-It is shortfall insurance however that is so necessary if your car is stolen or written off.
+It is shortfall insurance you need!

-If your car, motorcycle, minibus, caravan, light delivery vehicle, panel van or trailer is damaged beyond repair, what happens to the amount you still owe on them?
+If your car, motorcycle, minibus, caravan, light delivery vehicle, panel van or trailer incur damage beyond repair, what happens to the amount you still owe on them?

-Imagine the nightmare of having to buy a new car while still paying off the loan for a car which has been written off.
+Imagine the nightmare of having to buy a new car while still paying off the loan for a car you no longer have.
 Shortfall insurance eliminates this possibility.

 So What is Shortfall Insurance Exactly?